mysql/mysql-utilities/doc/man/mysqldiskusage.rst

   Display output in a single column similar to the ``\G`` command for the mysql monitor.

-To turn off the headers when using CSV or TAB display format, specify the :option:`--no-headers` option.
+To turn off the headers for CSV or TAB display format, specify the :option:`--no-headers` option.

-You must provide connection parameters (user, host, password, and so forth), for an account that has the appropriate privileges to access all objects in the operation.
+You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges for all objects accessed during the operation.
 For details, see :ref:`mysqldiskusage-notes`.

 OPTIONS